Principal Investigator and Professor of Chemistry

 2016-2019 Postdoc University of California, Berkeley, US Supervisor: Prof. Ting Xu

 Tao grew up in Huaian, Jiangsu province, China.
 When he studied chemistry in high school, he knew he had found his career.
-Tao studied general chemistry in Nanjing and learned engineering and fluorescence analysis of green fluorescent proteins from Prof. Yun-Bao Jiang in Xiamen.
-He traveled to Georgia, US, and spent five years studying rational design of self-assembling collagen-mimetic peptides with Prof. Vincent P. Conticello.
-After finishing his Ph.D. study, Tao went to the west coast, where he started a brand-new exploration in the design of protein-like random heteropolymers with Prof. Ting Xu.
-Now at Xiamen University, Tao's research focus on creating peptide assemblies with controllable composition, shape, and dynamics.
-They aim to exploit peptide self-assembly to advance the recognition, recording, and manipulation of molecular events at the cellular interfaces.
+Tao learned chemistry in Nanjing and studied the genetic engineering of green fluorescent proteins and analysis chemistry from Prof. Yun-Bao Jiang in Xiamen.
+He traveled to Atlanta and spent five years in exploring the chemical space of collagen-mimetic peptides for two-dimensional peptide self-assembly with Prof. Vincent P. Conticello.
+With his fresh Ph.D. training and newly established family, Tao moved to Berkely, where he started a brand-new exploration in the design of transmembrane proton channel protein-like random heteropolymers with Prof. Ting Xu.
+Now in Xiamen, Tao's independent research focus on the design of peptide assemblies/condenstates with programmable molecular composition, overal shape and dynamics.
+With his team, they aim to exploit dynamic and responsive molecular assembly to advance the recognition, recording, and manipulation of molecular events at biointerfaces.